wyrmworkspublishing/free5e/en-US/Characters_Codex/Blurb.md

 **This is Free5e.**

-More than just rules, this Player’s Guide is your gateway to collaborative adventure.
+More than just rules, this Character's Codex is your gateway to collaborative adventure.
 Build heroes shaped by imagination and lived experience.
 Face the unknown with tools forged for equity, creativity, and community.